SirArchLinux/runelite-polybar-integration/README.md

     initial = 1

 ## How it works
 The plugin makes use of [Polybars IPC feature](https://github.com/polybar/polybar/wiki/Module:-ipc).
-Every implemented game state (only woodcutting and idling so far) is written out to the file `/tmp/rl_state`.
-Using polybar-msg, every instance of Polybar will then be triggered to execute hook 1, which should be configured appropiately to read `/tmp/rl_state` (see example config)
+Every implemented game state is written out to the file `/tmp/rl_state`.
+Using polybar-msg, every instance of Polybar will then be triggered to execute the customizable hook, which should be configured appropiately to read `/tmp/rl_state` (see example config)

 ## See
 https://github.com/polybar/polybar